Golang Database Library Orm Example - One to Many

 sqlc

-In sqlc, we do not have to worry about writing boilerplate because the code is auto generated.
-Only three lines are needed to get the correct result.
+In sqlc, we do not have to worry about writing boilerplate because the code is auto generated from the sql query we already know.

 func (r *database) Countries(ctx context.Context) ([]json.RawMessage, error) {